crealytics/spark-google-analytics/README.md

 The API accepts several options (see the [Google Analytics developer docs](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#q_details) for details):
 * `serviceAccountId`: an account id for accessing the Google Analytics API (`xxx-xxxxxxx@developer.gserviceaccount.com`)
 * `keyFileLocation`: a key-file that you have to generate from the developer console
+* `clientId`: an account id that you have to generate from the developer console using OAuth 2.0 credentials option
+* `clientSecret`: a client secret id that you have to obtain from the developer console for OAuth 2.0 credentials client id which you have already generated
+* `refreshToken`: a refresh token is need to be obtained by User's Login for which you wanted to collect GA data.
+Once user login from appropriate call you will get this token in response.
+See [OAuth2WebServer Offline](https://developers.google.com/identity/protocols/OAuth2WebServer#offline) for more information
 * `ids`: the ID of the site for which you want to pull the data
 * `startDate`: the start date for the report
 * `endDate`: the end date for the report